Pytry/bootiful-war-deployment/README.md

 **tldr;** Just create a custom context.xml for each war application, and have it/them declare and load the application.yml and logback-spring.xml onto the classpath for _that war only_.

-This solution is simple, non-invasive (no coding) and does not rely on anything in Spring.
+This solution is simple, non-invasive (no coding), and does not rely on anything in Spring.
+That means that aside from the fact that you are deploying a 'war' file, you can take full advantage of everything that Spring Boot has to offer.
-It only uses the standard servlet specification implementation from whichever container you are using for deployments.

 **Example XML for 'conf/Catalina/localhost/hello.xml':**